DannySu09/tomatoboat/README.md

 # Why another pomodoro timer?

-Nothing special, just wanna learn Rust by writing an tauri app.
-At a moment, the idea just came up in my mind.
+Nothing special, just want to learn Rust by writing a tauri app.

 # What is the current state of the project?
 Just a toy app.
 Use on your risk.
 There may be lots of modifications or re-writings in the future.